drchriscole/csv2ical/README.md

 like meeting schedules.

-This script takes a schedule created in a spreadsheet, saved to CSV and converts into an iCal document for easy shareing and importing into calendar applications.
+This script takes a schedule created in a spreadsheet, saved to CSV and converts it to an iCal document for easy sharing and importing into calendaring applications.

 Dependencies
 ------------